-Water Authority-treated water supplies are derived from two sources: a Metropolitanoperated treatment facility at Lake Skinner in Riverside County, and the Twin Oaks Valley Water Treatment Plant, owned and operated by the Water Authority, which treats untreated water delivered from Metropolitan.
-In addition, the Region includes additional (non-Water Authority) potable water treatment capacity of 790 MGD (Section 3.5.2, Chapter 3, Region Description) that allows for treatment of locally-derived supplies and untreated supplies delivered via the Water Authority's aqueducts.
+Water Authority-treated water supplies are derived from two sources: a Metropolitan-operated treatment facility at Lake Skinner in Riverside County, and the Twin Oaks Valley Water Treatment Plant, owned and operated by the Water Authority, which has the capacity to treat up to 100 mgd of untreated water delivered from Metropolitan.
+In addition, the Region includes additional (non-Water Authority) potable water treatment capacity of 752 mgd (Section 3.5.2, Chapter 3, Region Description) that allows for treatment of locally-derived supplies and untreated supplies delivered via the Water Authority's aqueducts.
 Each water agency maintains its own distribution network, and the agency systems are interconnected to create a potable water delivery system that extends throughout the Water Authority's service area.